 Our board is responsible for assisting the Chief Executive and senior management team with the strategic direction of Chwarae Teg and ensuring compliance in line with legislative and funding requirements.
 Our board members bring diverse national and international experience to the charity as we move forward with ambitious plans to make Wales a world leader in gender equality.
 The Board is supported in discharging its statutory duties by two sub-committees, a Finance and Risk Committee and a People and Organisational Development Committee.

-Alison became a board member in March 2016 and is also a member of our Finance and Risk Committee
+Catherine became a board member in March 2016 and is also a member of our People and Organisational Development Committee.

 After graduating with an English degree from St John’s College, Oxford Christopher worked as a project manager responsible for marketing, producing and distributing a range of print and web resources for schools on behalf of public, private and third sector clients.
-Christopher successfully applied for the Civil Service Fast Stream and was posted, at his request, to the Welsh Government, working on economic policy and regeneration and then as Senior Private Secretary to the Deputy First Minister.
-After five years at the National Assembly for Wales Commission as Head of Policy and Legislation Committee Service.
+Christopher then joined the Welsh Government on the Civil Service Fast Stream and spent eight years working mainly on economic policy and regeneration and also as Senior Private Secretary to the Deputy First Minister.
+After five years at the National Assembly for Wales Commission as Head of Policy and Legislation Committee Service, Christopher returned to the Welsh Government as Deputy Director – Constitution and Justice.

 Dr Anita Shaw has over 23 years’ experience of supporting teachers in interactive science teaching, starting at the Science Museum in London, and more recently at Techniquest in Cardiff where she was responsible for the centre’s education strategy.